eleanorkategpo/grocery-calculator/backend/README.md

-# Grocery Calculator Backend
+# KuripotKart Backend

-This is the backend API for the Grocery Calculator application built with Node.js, Express, and MongoDB.
+This is the backend API for the KuripotKart application built with Node.js, Express, and MongoDB.

 ## Features